biolab/orange3/doc/development/source/tutorial.rst

 .. seealso::
    :func:`Orange.widgets.gui.lineEdit`,

-By itself this widget is useless because no widget accepts its outpus.
+By itself this widget is useless because no widget accepts its output.
 So let us define a widget that displays a number.

 .. code-block:: python